numediart/MocapRecovery/README.md

 ## Reference

 An article describing and validating this method is under submission (PLoS ONE).
 If accepted, the reference will be provided here, and should be used to cite this work.

+This repository can also be cited as: Mickael Tits.
+(2018, February 22). titsitits/MocapRecovery: First release (Version v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.1182937